This site requires a more recent version of Adobe Flash Player to function properly.

 CNN, TNT and TBS have close to 100 million subscribers each in the U.S. market.
 Additionally, Time Warner operates about 70 region-specific versions of its popular networks such as Cartoon Network, Turner Classic Movies, TNT, truTV, Boomerang etc. and 57 other regional networks in more than 200 countries globally as of 2011.

-Cable networks have close to 36% EBITDA margins, which is substantially higher than margins for filmed entertainment and publishing businesses.
+Cable networks have close to 36% EBITDA margins, which is substantially higher than margins for filmed entertainment businesses.
 Furthermore, there is relative stability in these margins due to stable increases in subscription pricing seen historically.

 Increasing pay-TV competition